 The organization is solely responsible for the legal conformity of sending its own newsletter (e.g. in terms of competition and data protection law). betterplace.org is not responsible for ensuring that the declaration of consent it obtains for the data transfer is a sufficient legal basis for a legally watertight newsletter distribution by the organization.

 Bank details and credit card data of sponsors are never stored by betterplace.org or passed on to the organization.

-Under no circumstances may the partner use the transferred data of the project manager for other purposes, in particular for advertising purposes.
+Under no circumstances may the partner use the transferred data of the authorized representative of the organization for purposes other than those for which betterplace.org has transferred the data, in particular not for advertising purposes.

-In the event of a breach of the above-mentioned requirements in Sections 10.1. and 10.2., the organization, the organization’s respective authorizedrepresentative and the fundraiser shall indemnify betterplace.org against any resulting liability towards third parties and agrees to reimburse betterplace.org for any resulting damages, including reasonable costs of legal defense.
+In the event of a breach of the above-mentioned requirements in this Section 10, the organization and the fundraiser or the partner shall indemnify betterplace.org against any resulting liability towards third parties and agrees to reimburse betterplace.org for any resulting damages, including reasonable costs of legal defense.

 11. Special promotional formats